charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

 ## A Problem

-In the world of Classical logic as laid our by Aristotle, the comparison of competing claims is simple.
+In the world of Classical logic as laid out by Aristotle, the comparison of competing claims is simple.
 If two claims are well-formed, their truth values can be ascertained.